-Establishing a benchmark for “affordable” audiophile turntables has become somewhat difficult.
-Everyone has a different definition of what that actually means.
-I consider $500 to be a good starting point for a quality and affordable high-end turntable.
+Establishing a benchmark for the best “affordable” turntables has become somewhat difficult.
+Everyone has a different definition of what that means.
+We consider $500 to be a good starting point for a quality and affordable high-end turntable.
 Hopefully, our 2021 Holiday Buying Guide will make the process easier for you.

 Buy a better turntable.
 The table is the most important part of the table/tonearm/cartridge equation.
 Sticking a $500 cartridge on a $250 table is dumb.
 It won’t deliver the improvement in sound quality that you think it will.
 A $100 cartridge on a $500 turntable will always win in that scenario.